Frequently Asked Questions

 What are Continuing Education Units (CEUs)?

 Earned CEUs may be useful in maintaining certification or licensing.
 They may also document your continuing professional education for an employer, association or credentialing agency.
 CEUs are for non-credit courses or programs.
 They cannot be converted to quarter or semester hour credit and they cannot be applied to degree programs.
-If you have questions about CEUs, please contact Cal Poly Extended Education.
+If you have questions about CEUs, please contact Cal Poly EPaCE.
 CEUs are not rewarded retroactively.

 What is a certificate program?